mathjax/MathJax/docs/source/synchronize.rst

-that many different types of events can go through the same signal, and the signals have a "memory", meaning that if you register an interest in a particular type of signal and that signal has already occurred, you will be told about the past occurrances as well as any future ones.
+that many different types of events can go through the same signal, and the signals have a "memory", meaning that if you register an interest in a particular type of signal and that signal has already occurred, you will be told about the past occurrences as well as any future ones.
 See the :ref:`Signal Object <api-signal>` reference page for more details.
 See also the ``test/sample-signals.html`` file in the MathJax ``test`` directory for a working example of using signals.